12U English Daybook

 |

-Learning Goal: To apply knowledge of
+Learning Goal: To apply knowledge of literary

-have chosen to read.
+to read.
 To apply elements of speeches (structure, argument, evidence,

 rhetorical devices, written and oral expression, etc.) to writing and